Some companies might think they have a robust sales operations team.

 Automating repetitive tasks, such as data entry or scheduling follow-up emails, can free up valuable time better spent on strategic initiatives and building client relationships.

-There are a plethora of tools available that can help streamline your sales ops processes.
+There are numerous tools available that can help streamline your sales operations processes.

 CRM systems like Salesforce or HubSpot can automate tasks like lead scoring and email tracking, while tools like Tableau can help visualise data and identify trends.

-Incorporating automation into your sales operations can improve efficiency, reduce errors, and ultimately drive better results.
+Incorporating automation into your sales operations can enhance efficiency, minimise errors, and ultimately yield better results.

 Shadowing SDRs is valuable for improving sales operations.
 By spending time with reps in the field, you can gain insight into the day-to-day challenges and opportunities faced by the sales team.
 This allows your SOs to provide more effective support and guidance.